leoemaxie/alx-higher_level_programming/README.md

 * SQL Introduction: An introduction to database querying with sql.
 This is housed in the [0x0D-SQL_introduction](/0x0D-SQL_introduction) directory.

 * SQL More Queries: A deeper dive querying database with sql.
 This is housed in the [0x0E-SQL_more_queries](/0x0E-SQL_more_queries) directory.

+## Javascript
+* Javascript Warm Up: An introduction to Javascript.
+This is housed in the [0x12-javascript-warm_up](/0x12-javascript-warm_up) directory.

+* Javascript Objects, Scopes, Closures: Advanced Javascript features to create powerful program.
+This is housed in the [0x13-javascript_objects_scopes_closures](/0x13-javascript_objects_scopes_closures) directory.